codylewis/codylewis-net/content/posts/2019/04/css-attribute-selectors.md

   on <a href="https://codepen.io">CodePen</a>.</span>
 </p>

-Oddly enough, even though the first selector with the value of "canine" seems to be more specific that actually isn't the case since the `color: cyan` styling isn't applied to the "Dog" text.
+Specifying a value of the attribute limits, potentially, which elements have the styling applied to them.

-Order, as well as specificity, matters.
-This is seen in action with the `color: seagreen` styling being applied as intended to the "Cat" text.
+Even though `[data-alt="canine"]` seems to be more specific, that isn't the case.
+The two rules are treated as the same level of specificity and the order of the selectors take precedence.
+This is seen with the the `firebrick` color being applied to the "Dog" text instead of `cyan`.

 ## Tilde `~`